February 27, 2008 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2008-02-27/

-President Richard Davenport has announced that Linda Hanson has accepted the position of director of Affirmative Action.
+President Richard Davenport has announced that Linda Hanson has accepted the position of director of Equal Opportunity & Title IX.

 She started her duties Feb.
-25. As director of Affirmative Action, Linda will provide leadership and assistance to University faculty, staff and students with affirmative action policies and procedures, search training, education and complaint investigation.
+25. As director of Equal Opportunity & Title IX, Linda will provide leadership and assistance to University faculty, staff and students with affirmative action policies and procedures, search training, education and complaint investigation.

 She most recently was director of Policy and Legal Affairs in the Minnesota Human Rights Department.
 Prior to this position she was system director for equal opportunity with the Office of the Chancellor, Minnesota State Colleges and Universities system.
 She has also served as system director of senior administrative searches at the Office of the Chancellor and was executive assistant to the chancellor, Minnesota Higher Education Board.